shichao-an/notes/docs/lkd/ch4.md

 ##### **Timeslice on Linux**

-Linux’s CFS scheduler does not directly assign timeslices to processes, but assigns processes a *proportion* of the processor.
+Linux's CFS scheduler does not directly assign timeslices to processes, but assigns processes a *proportion* of the processor.
 The amount of processor time that a process receives is a function of the load of the system.
-This assigned proportion is further affected by each process’s nice value.
+This assigned proportion is further affected by each process's nice value.
 The nice value acts as a weight, changing the proportion of the processor time each process receives.
 Processes with higher nice values (a lower priority) receive a deflationary weight, yielding them a smaller proportion of the processor, and vice versa.

 With the CFS scheduler, whether the process runs immediately (preempting the currently running process) is a function of how much of a proportion of the processor the newly runnable processor has consumed.
 If it has consumed a smaller proportion of the processor than the currently executing process, it runs immediately